ParthibanSupriya/film-rs/README.md

 by the author.
 We can think about it later.

+### 2019.04.25
+1. I have upated the code in order to save the figures for the convenience of visualization;

 ### Note:
 1. If you run the program and get some warnings at the beginning saying